What is GMP?

 Why is this so important for the medical and pharmaceutical industries?

 Patient safety is a critical concern for all medical and pharmaceutical manufacturers, which is why the quality of the supply chain – which includes testing services – is so important.
-Using a supplier who is GMP compliant gives manufacturers reassurance about the quality of the service provided.
+Using a supplier who is compliant with GMP gives manufacturers reassurance about the quality of the service provided.